-A. This chapter shall apply to all special flood hazard areas (Zones A, AE, AO-zones) within the jurisdiction of the city.

-B. The areas of special flood hazard identified by the Federal Insurance Administration in a scientific and engineering report entitled "The the "Flood Insurance Study for the city,Columbia County, Oregon and Incorporated Areas" dated August 16, 1988,", with accompanying Flood insurance MapInsurance Rate Maps, is adopted by reference and declared to be a part of this chapter.
-The Flood Insurance Study is on file at City Hall, 52432 SE First Street, Scappoose, Oregon, 97056the Planning Department.

-C. All new construction and substantial improvements shall be constructed with materials and utilize equipment resistant to flood damage.

-D. All new construction and substantial improvements shall be constructed using methods and practices that minimize flood damage.

-E. Electrical, heating, ventilation, plumbing and air-conditioning equipment and other service facilities shall be designed and/or otherwise elevated or located so as to prevent water from entering or accumulating within the components during conditions of flooding.

-F. All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of floodwaters into the system in accordance with the Uniformstate of Oregon Building CodeCodes and Uniform Plumbing Code.

-G. All new construction, all manufactured homes and substantial improvements shall be anchored to prevent flotation, collapse orand lateral movement of the structure.

-H. New and replacement sanitary sewerage systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems and discharge from the systems into floodwaters.
+- A. This chapter shall apply to all special flood hazard areas (Zones A, AE, AO) within the jurisdiction of the city. - B. The areas of special flood hazard identified by the Federal Insurance Administration in a scientific and engineering report entitled the "Flood Insurance Study for Columbia County, Oregon and Incorporated Areas" dated August 16, 1988, "Flood Insurance Study for Columbia County, Oregon and Incorporated Areas," effective November 26, 2010, with accompanying Flood Insurance Rate Maps, is adopted by reference and declared to be a part of this chapter.
+The Flood Insurance Study is on file at the Planning Department. - C. All new construction and substantial improvements shall be constructed with materials and utilize equipment resistant to flood damage. - D. All new construction and substantial improvements shall be constructed using methods and practices that minimize flood damage. - E. Electrical, heating, ventilation, plumbing and air-conditioning equipment and other service facilities shall be designed and/or otherwise elevated or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - F. All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of floodwaters into the system in accordance with the state of Oregon Building Codes and Plumbing Code. - G. All new construction, all manufactured homes and substantial improvements shall be anchored to prevent flotation, collapse and lateral movement of the structure. - H. New and replacement sanitary sewerage systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems and discharge from the systems into floodwaters.